 - 1. Download the ISO image from the Download page. - 2.
-Select one of these actions: - Burn the ISO image on a CD/DVD - Use the ISO image to create a bootable USB flash disk - 3.
-Boot from the appropriate drive.
-The installation runs automatically. - 4.
-Follow the instructions on the computer's console to perform the basic configuration.
+Select one of these actions: - Burn the ISO image on a CD/DVD - Use the ISO image to create a bootable USB flash disk - Boot from the appropriate drive.
+The installation runs automatically.
+Kerio Control checks all interfaces for a DHCP server after the installation: